Skip to content

 Schedule an internal meeting

-Schedule an internal meeting in advance of the discovery sessions.
+Schedule an internal meeting in advance of the software discovery sessions.
 Run through the internal agenda and get everyone on your team to articulate the goals.
 Pair that with any feedback you get from your external emails.

 Think about what success looks like, what you are asking people to do and what they can tangibly get out of it.